TalinTheDev/zig-mcl/README.md

 - [x] Basic robots w/ movement & collision
 - [x] Translational & rotational movement that is taken into account for MCL
 - [x] Not bad MCL implementation
-- [ ] Clean code including comments, structure, neatness
+- [ ] Clean code including comments, structure, neatness (Can you put a half checkmark?)